 1) Practice how to strengthen uterus for VBAC (and prevent a uterine rupture)

-One of the most common concerns amongst moms preparing to have a vaginal birth after cesarean is a uterine rupture.
+One of the most common concerns amongst moms preparing to have a vaginal birth after a cesarean is the risk of uterine rupture.

 A uterine rupture is when the cesarean scar on your uterus tears or rips open.
-It is a serious and life-threatening condition that shouldn’t be ignored by any means, but it also isn’t very common.
+It is a serious and life-threatening condition (including blood loss & needing continuous monitoring) that shouldn’t be ignored by any means, but it also isn’t very common.

 Here’s a fun fact for you: uterine rupture is RARE (according to Mayo Clinic)!